r0ckwav3/conveyor-chaos/README.md

   - [ ] Better Background Textures
   - [ ] Better Menu Textures
 - [ ] In game tutorial
+- [ ] Improve code structure using the Drawable Trait
 - [ ] Whatever else I want if I'm still working on this project

 ## Known bugs